heroiclabs/nakama-docs/docs/console-overview.md

 The Status page provides a realtime view of your Nakama server, with usage details for each node and a general view into bandwidth and latency, including:

-* Latency: The network latency in milliseconds (ms).
+* Latency: The time spent executing Remote Procedure Call (RPC) functions, in milliseconds (ms).
-* Rate: The number of Remote Procedure Calls (RPC) per second.
+* Rate: The number of RPCs per second.
 * Input: Inbound traffic in kilobytes per second (kb/s).
 * Output: Outbound traffic in kilobytes per second (kb/s).